 The L.A.FANS focuses on:

-The first Wave of the L.A.FANS (L.A.FANS-1) was released in 2003.
-We offer Public Use Data and four versions of Restricted Data.
+The first wave of the L.A.FANS was fielded between 2000 and 2001.
+Fieldwork for Wave 2 of L.A.FANS was conducted between 2006 and 2008.
+Public Use Data and four versions of Restricted Data are now distributed by the Data Sharing for Demographic Research Project (DSDR) at the University of Michigan.
 See the comparison table to decide which version is right for you.